RafaelSterzinger/AlphaTrader/README.md

     To gather the necessary data, I will use the [GoogleFinance API](https://support.google.com/docs/answer/3093281) with a corresponding [Python module](https://pypi.org/project/googlefinance.get/).
 Depending on how I will split the data into training and testing and if absolute prices, or just relative price changes will be used, there might be the necessity of preprocessing.

 * __Work-Breakdown Structure__

 __Work Description__

      (1) research topic and first draft

-     First I focused my research on DRL with the idea of implementing an engine which masters the game Onitama, or any of the Atari Games provided by the OpenAI Gym.
-Since Onitama seemed to go beyond the lectures scope and the Atari-Games seemed to simple, I chose the topic of forex trading, which would also use DRL.
+   First I focused my research on DRL with the idea of implementing an engine which masters the game Onitama, or any of the Atari-Games provided by the OpenAI Gym.
+Since Onitama seemed to go beyond the lectures scope and the Atari-Games seemed too simple, I chose the topic of forex trading, which would also use DRL.
 Luckily there was already a training and testing environment, called AnyTrading, provided by OpenAI, which meant that I would have more time focusing on applying different methods instead of implementing a testing and training suit.
 After I chose my project I focused on getting an overview of different solutions to this problem by reading parts of the scientific papers as well as watching some online lectures from MIT.
 Lastly I wrote this description and started playing around with the use technologies which will be used.

      (2) setting up the environment and acquiring the datasets